YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 Changing Encryption Keys
 +++++++++++++++++++++++++

 YottaDB recommends rotating (changing) the encryption key of the database for better security.
 The frequency of encryption key rotation depends on your security requirements and policies.
 MUPIP REORG -ENCRYPT provides the option to encrypt a database or rotate the keys of an already encrypted database.
 If you are using replication, you can encrypt the replicating secondary instance first to prevent your originating primary instance from any additional IO load that MUPIP REORG -ENCRYPT may add.
-FIS suggests using different encryption keys for different instances, so that if the keys for one instance are compromised, the application can be kept available from another instance whose keys are not compromised, while changing the encryption keys on the instance with compromised keys.
+YottaDB suggests using different encryption keys for different instances, so that if the keys for one instance are compromised, the application can be kept available from another instance whose keys are not compromised, while changing the encryption keys on the instance with compromised keys.
 For more information, refer to “-Encrypt”.

 ++++++++++++++++++
 Database Creation